S73f4n/NanoSpector/README.md

 ### Linux

-If you want to run the python file directly make sure you have a working installation of PyGObject (https://gnome.pages.gitlab.gnome.org/pygobject/getting_started.html).
+If you want to run the python file directly make sure you have a working installation of GTK3 and PyGObject (https://gnome.pages.gitlab.gnome.org/pygobject/getting_started.html).
 Other dependencies are installed with the following pip command:
 ```
 pip install scipy pyaml pandas matplotlib